MicrosoftDocs/windows-itpro-docs/windows/deployment/wds-boot-support.md

 ## Reason for the change

-Alternatives to WDS, such as [Microsoft Configuration Manager](/mem/configmgr/) and [Microsoft Deployment Toolkit](/mem/configmgr/mdt/) (MDT) provide a better, more flexible, and feature-rich experience for deploying Windows images.
+Alternatives to WDS, such as [Microsoft Configuration Manager](/mem/configmgr/) and [Microsoft Deployment Toolkit](/mem/configmgr/mdt/) (MDT) provides a better, more flexible, and feature-rich experience for deploying Windows images in certain scenarios.
+[Utilizing MDT with Windows 11 is not supported.](/mem/configmgr/mdt/known-issues.md).

 ## Not affected